susheel-gupta/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 However, it has extra requirements of the filesystem

-1. It requires a consistent object store, which for Amazon S3, means that [S3Guard](./s3guard.html) must be enabled.
-For third-party stores, consult the documentation.
+1. It requires a consistent object store,
 1. The S3A client must be configured to recognize interactions with the magic directories and treat them specially.

+Now that Amazon S3 is consistent, the magic committer is enabled by default.

 It's also not been field tested to the extent of Netflix's committer; consider it the least mature of the committers.